WnP/bazel-helm-tools/README.md

 ## Best Practices

+1. **Kubernetes Context**: Always explicitly specify `kube_context` - it's mandatory and ensures deployments target the correct cluster
-1. **Local Charts**: Keep charts in your repository for version control and reproducibility
+2. **Local Charts**: Keep charts in your repository for version control and reproducibility
-2. **Values Files**: Store environment-specific values in separate YAML files
+3. **Values Files**: Store environment-specific values in separate YAML files
-3. **Namespace Isolation**: Use different namespaces for different environments
+4. **Namespace Isolation**: Use different namespaces for different environments
-4. **Atomic Deployments**: Use `atomic = True` for production deployments
+5. **Atomic Deployments**: Use `atomic = True` for production deployments
-5. **Timeouts**: Set appropriate timeouts based on chart complexity
+6. **Timeouts**: Set appropriate timeouts based on chart complexity
+7. **Context Management**: Use different contexts for different environments (e.g., `staging-cluster`, `prod-cluster`)
-6. **Validation**: Use the provided validation functions in custom rules
+8. **Validation**: Use the provided validation functions in custom rules
-7. **Testing**: Test charts locally before deploying to production
+9. **Testing**: Test charts locally before deploying to production
-8. **Documentation**: Document your charts and their configuration options
+10. **Documentation**: Document your charts and their configuration options
-9. **Repository Integration**: Use built-in repository support for external charts, with secure authentication and version management
+11. **Repository Integration**: Use built-in repository support for external charts, with secure authentication and version management

 ## Contributing